Decatur, Georgia: 20th century

 In the second half of the twentieth century the metropolitan area of Atlanta expanded into unincorporated DeKalb County, eventually surrounding two sides of the town of Decatur.
 Concurrently, the area experienced white flight, as many residents fled to more distant suburbs.
 The 1960s and 1970s witnessed dramatic drops in property values.
 However, more recently the city has regained economic vigor, partially thanks to several long-term downtown development plans that have come to fruition, making Decatur a trendy small mixed-use district with easy transit to downtown Atlanta.
 Over the past twenty years, it has gained a local and national reputation as a progressive city with a high level of citizen involvement.
+In the early 2000’s, Decatur and East Atlanta had a reputation for LGBTQ-centricity.
+Because of gentrification, the city has now been attracting more straight young urban professionals instead.

 Geography

 According to the United States Census Bureau, the city has a total area of 4.2 sqmi, all land.
 Decatur is bordered by Avondale Estates to the southeast and Atlanta to the southwest, and unincorporated DeKalb County elsewhere.

 The Eastern Continental Divide bisects the city along the CSX (formerly Georgia Railroad) trackage right of way.